IPL Plastics agrees sale to Madison Dearborn

 Sale agreed: Alan Walsh, chief executive of IPL Plastics (formerly One51).
 Photograph: Dave Meehan/The Irish Times

-The company, formerly known as One51, said that Madison Dearborn will pay 10 Canadian dollars per share, which values its equity at 555 million Canadian dollars.
-IPL Plastics’ initial public offering in June 2018 was set at 13.50 Canadian dollars.
+The company, once known as One51, and which makes everything from yoghurt pots to wheelie bins, said Madison Dearborn will pay 10 Canadian dollars per share, which values its equity at 555 million Canadian dollars.
+IPL Plastic’s initial public offering in June 2018 was set at 13.50 Canadian dollars.

 Still, the agreed price marks a 153 per cent premium to where the shares were trading before it was reported in the middle of May that IPL Plastics (IPLP) was being circled by potential suitors.